Welcome to USD!

 Visit the US Customs and Border Protection website for details about what to expect when entering the US.

 United States banks offer many different financial services for students.
 It is recommended that all new students and scholars open an account at a local bank soon after arriving in Vermilion.
 To open an account, one must present two forms of identification, such as a passport and a USD student I.D.
 Some banks may require a Social Security number.
 Banking information is also shared at Orientation.

-The International Office provides free shuttle service to Vermillion from the Sioux Falls, South Dakota airport only.
+The Gallagher International Center provides free shuttle service to Vermillion from the Sioux Falls, SD airport only.
+We highly recommend you only book your arrival during the period the shuttle is running.
 This is a limited shuttle service available at the start and end of each semester.
-The deadline to register for the fall 2022 shuttle is August 8, 2022.
-Shuttle service is available August 13-17, 2022.
-New students are required to attend orientation on August 18th and should plan accordingly.
-Classes begin on August 22, 2022.
+The deadline to register for the Fall 2023 shuttle is August 1.
+Shuttle service is available August 13-16 for new students.
+New students are required to attend orientation on August 17th and should plan accordingly.
 We will have several pickups throughout the day, but be prepared to wait for the USD shuttle.
 After you have made your airline reservations, complete the airport shuttle sign-up here.